 The geographical scope of this sequel maintained the traditional definition of the Southeast Texas Region as composed of Jefferson, Hardin, and Orange Counties of Texas, otherwise technically known as the Beaumont-Port Arthur MSA.
-Our three-fold reasons were: (1) Local Chambers of Commerce continue to be involved in economic development planning at these geographic levels; (2) Employment data are readily available at the MSA level, but not at other multi-county aggregation levels; and (3) Analytical tools for MSA-level analyses (i.e., shift-share and location quotient) are available from the government statistical agencies supplying the data.
+Our three-fold reasons were: (1) Economic development planning often involves the local Chamber of Commerce for a regional area; (2) At the MSA level, data on employment is available and easily accessible but not always at other multi-county aggregation levels; and (3) Shift-share and location quotient analyses are provided for used by the government statistical agencies supplying the data for MSAs.

-Data Sources
+Data